abcdefgh000/notes/roblox/script/events.md

   -- For a player-object in the game, any part of the player-object can hit the `stone1`, -- like `left_leg`, `right_arm`... can all be the `touching_object`.
-  -- So we have to find the "Humanoid" field in the player-object to really access and manipulate -- the "human body part" in the following way: if touching_object.Parent:FindFirstChild("Humanoid") then end end)
+  -- So we have to find the "Humanoid" field in the player-object to really access and manipulate -- the "human body part" in the following way.
+  -- We should check if the `touching_object` has a parent humanoid first instead of directly -- trying to access the humanoid, because anything can touch the `stone1`, for example an apple, -- and the apple does not have a parent humonoid. if touching_object.Parent:FindFirstChild("Humanoid") then
+    touching_object.Parent.Humanoid.Health = 0
+  end
+end)
 ```